ALive-research/Slicer-Liver/Docs/adr/0002-migrate-to-slicerlayerdm.md

 - *Pipeline registration via factory + creator API* — replaces the string-based DM factory with typed registration.
-- *Internally validated*: the same LayerDM architecture has been proven in our Hyperprobe project for resectogram-parallel functionalities — first-hand evidence that the framework scales past a single pipeline class and that we can build on it without hitting unforeseen ceilings.
+- *Internally validated*: the same LayerDM architecture has been exercised in adjacent project work for resectogram-parallel functionalities — first-hand evidence that the framework scales past a single pipeline class and that we can build on it without hitting unforeseen ceilings.